backube/volsync/docs/usage/syncthing/index.rst

 Each peer listing contains the following fields:

 ID
-   The Syncthing ID of the peer.
+   The connected peer's Syncthing device ID.

 address
    The connected peer's address.